Hector

 All three men were wearing aviator sunglasses.
 They looked identical to one another, and identical to the delivery driver.

-He then turned toward the man mowing his lawn.
-As soon as the man with the lawnmower noticed Avery staring at him, he cut diagonally across the lawn toward the white van, killed the mower, and wheeled it up over the sidewalk and up the ramp into the vehicle.
+The man with the mower cut diagonally across the lawn toward the white van, killed the mower, and wheeled it up over the sidewalk and up the ramp into the vehicle.
 The hedge trimmer followed suit, and the three gardeners left Mr. Avery standing in the middle of the half-mowed field amid half-trimmed hedges.

-Mr. Avery ran inside as the black sedan approached the curb.
-He pressed his back to the closed door and waited for the delivery driver while he caught his breath.
+As the black sedan approached the curb, Mr. Avery ran inside.
+He pressed his back to the closed door, and laid in wait for the delivery driver.

 “What are you doing, Mr. Avery?”
 Hector asked.